Yousaf says SNP is ‘united’ as he appoints supporters to his first Cabinet

 Shona Robison was announced as Mr Yousaf’s Deputy First Minister on Wednesday but she will also take on the finance and economy brief from Kate Forbes, who chose to depart the Government after turning down the role of rural affairs secretary.

-Michael Matheson will become Health Secretary; Jenny Gilruth has received a promotion from transport minister to Education Secretary, replacing Shirley-Anne Somerville; Mairi Gougeon will stay in place as Rural Affairs Secretary and Angus Robertson remains the Constitution, External Affairs and Culture Secretary.
+Michael Matheson will become Health Secretary; Ms Gilruth has received a promotion from transport minister to Education Secretary, replacing Ms Somerville; Mairi Gougeon will stay in place as Rural Affairs Secretary and Mr Robertson remains the Constitution, External Affairs and Culture Secretary.

-Shirley-Anne Somerville becomes the Social Justice Secretary replacing Shona Robison and Neil Gray makes his debut in Cabinet as the Wellbeing Economy, Fair Work and Energy Secretary.
+Ms Somerville becomes the Social Justice Secretary replacing Ms Robison and Mr Gray makes his debut in Cabinet as the Wellbeing Economy, Fair Work and Energy Secretary.

 Giving his first press interviews after being sworn in at the Court of Session on Wednesday, Mr Yousaf told reporters he was “sorry” Ms Forbes did not feel she was able to continue in Government.